Self-Esteem: Understanding Yourself from the Inside Out

 Healthy self-esteem is “I am lovable” and “I am capable of handling myself in my environment.”

-When you don't feel lovable or capable, it's hard to feel good about yourself and it's hard to have strong self-esteem.
+When you don't feel lovable or capable, it's hard to feel good about yourself, and it's hard to have strong self-esteem.

 Getting healthy self-esteem is an inside job.

 "To me, self-esteem is not self-love.
-It is self-acknowledgment, as in recognizing and accepting who you are."
+It is self-acknowledgment, as in recognizing and accepting who you are." - Amity Gaige

-It is a knowing that you are not perfect and being OK with that, even while you strive to be better and better.
+It is a knowing that you are not perfect, and being OK with that, even while you strive to be better and better.

 Being unhappy with yourself taints every aspect of your life.